Keyboard shortcuts

 Commands

-Debtmap provides six main commands: five for analysis and validation, plus one debugging tool.
+Debtmap provides seven main commands: five for analysis and validation, plus two debugging tools.

 analyze